hariharanragothaman/ShuffleCards/solution.md

 2. Point 1 is done repeatedly till we have no cards in the deck.
 3. This is essentially the core logic.

 How we implement this in C++ and Python is interesting!
+   > ShuffleDeck and shuffle_deck are the core functions to look into.

 #### C++ Implementation: